Michael Owen & the 10 worst Newcastle transfers of all time

 Marcelino – £5 million from Real Mallorca, 1999

 One of Gullit’s biggest signings, Marcelino arrived from Real Mallorca for £5million in the summer of 1999.
-His biggest problem was not so much his performances, but the lack of them; he soon developed a reputation for injuries which took a very long time to heel.
+His biggest problem was not so much his performances, but the lack of them; he soon developed a reputation for injuries that took a very long time to heel.

 He was popular enough within the dressing room, though the other players were apparently not too enamoured with his professionalism.
 Marcelino made 17 league appearances for Newcastle in three years before joining Poli Ejido in 2002.